smlp2020-stream4/SMLP2020/README.md

    ```

 This will install all necessary packages for you to be able to run the scripts and
 everything should work out of the box.
-See the `.jmd` notebooks in the `notebooks`
+See the `.jmd` scripts in the `scripts`
 directory for methods to access data, fit models, etc.